taddes/Bamazon/README.md

 # Bamazon
-An Amazon.com-like storefront which can be viewed and accessed from the perspective of the customer, manager or supervisor.
+An Amazon.com-like storefront app which can be viewed and accessed from the perspective of the customer, manager or supervisor.

 ![](/images/bamazon.png)